Academic Code of Honesty

 When are University Parking Regulations Enforced?

 University parking rules, regulations and enforcement are in effect all year, including periods when classes are not in session.
-Visitors and guests are permitted to park in legal spaces without obtaining permits between the hours of 5 p.m.
+Visitors and guests are permitted to park in legal spaces, not including reserved spaces, without obtaining permits between the hours of 5 p.m.
 Friday until midnight on Sunday.

 Except as required by law, pets of any kind — except for non-carnivorous fish in an aquarium, not to exceed ten gallon capacity per room — are prohibited in on-campus housing.
 Individuals are strongly discouraged from having any pets on campus as the University is not an appropriate place for most animals.
 Dogs or cats that visit the University’s campus must be on a leash at all times, and handlers are responsible for properly removing any excrement produced by the animal.